Adult social care services

 Requests for support and what happens next

-The outcomes of requests for support are categorised into three primary areas: short-term care to maximise independence (ST-Max), long-term care, and other support.
+The outcomes of requests for support are categorized into three primary areas: short-term care to maximize independence (ST-Max), long-term care, and other support.
 We have grouped the outcomes in the following manner:

 • Short-term care includes: